 Abstract

 The silkworm, Bombyx mori is a beneficial silk producing insect which exclusively feeds on mulberry plant.
-It belongs to phylum arthopoda, class insecta and order lepidoptera and undergoes complete metamorphosis (Holometabolous).
-In the current research study, the leaves of mulberry genotypes namely Kokuso-21, SKM-33 and Goshoerami were fed to silkworm, B.mori during spring seasons of 2019 and 2020.
-The ANOVA table revealed significant variations among these genotypes with regard to different biochemical constituents in silk gland after their leaves were fed to silkworms.
-The significantly highest total protein (12.537 %), total free amino acids (2.072 %), total carbohydrate (1.124 %) and total lipid (0.029 %) content in silk gland was recorded in Goshoerami fed silkworm batch with respect to control.
+It belongs to Phylum Arthopoda, Class Insecta and Order Lepidoptera and undergoes complete metamorphosis (Holometabolous).
+In the current research study, the leaves of mulberry genotypes namely Kokuso-21, SKM-33 and Goshoerami were fed to the silkworm, B.mori during spring seasons of 2019 and 2020.
+The ANOVA table revealed significant variations among these genotypes with regard to different biochemical constituents in the silk gland of silkworm fed on these genotypes.
+The significantly highest total protein (12.537 %), total free amino acids (2.072 %), total carbohydrate (1.124 %) and total lipid (0.029 %) content in the silk gland was recorded in Goshoerami fed silkworm batch with respect to control.

 Key words: Sericulture, Goshoerami, significant, fibroin, total free amino acids, cocoons